inbzar/docs/apps/docs/content/user-guide/discounts/index.md

 ## Overview

-You can create discounts of different types in Medusa that customers use on checkout:
+You can create discounts of different types in InBzar that customers use on checkout:

 - **Percentage Discounts** to deduct a percentage of the total amount of an order.
 - **Fixed Discounts** to deduct a fixed amount from the total amount of an order.